 The next step is to map out the tactics and techniques that will be emulated.
 From a Red Team perspective, we generally set up Command and Control first, then Initial Access, and then the other Tactics as can be seen in Table 1.

 With an adversary emulation plan, it is now time to set up our command and control framework and emulate the various TTPs that have been selected.
-Please watch our video to see how we emulate APT19 with SCYTHE:

 This threat can be imported into SCYTHE by downloading the JSON from our Github community threats repository.
 Import it into SCYTHE and run your own campaign.
 To import a JSON go to Threat Manager - Migrate Threats - Choose File - Import.